Geometric functionals of fractal percolation: Outlook and outline

-We emphasize that, although our work is motivated by questions regarding the percolation properties, our focus here is on establishing the existence of the geometric limit functionals $\osV_k(F)$ and $\osV_k^c(F)$, and on computing them explicitly.
-The methods developed and the results obtained can be transferred to many other random (self-similar) models.
+We emphasize that, although our work is motivated by questions regarding the percolation properties, our focus here is on establishing the existence of the geometric limit functionals $\osV_k(F)$ and $\osV_k^c(F)$ (Theorems~\ref{thm:Vk-limit-general} and \ref{thm:Zk-limit-general2}), and on computing them explicitly in dimension 1 (Corollaries~\ref{cor:Vk-dim1} and \ref{cor:5.2}) and 2 (Theorems~\ref{thm:Vk-limit-dim2}, \ref{thm:Vck-limit-dim2} and Proposition~\ref{prop:Vck-limit-dim2}).
+The methods developed here can be transferred to other random (self-similar) models.
 The functionals may have other applications.
-Just as fractal curvatures, they clearly carry geometric information beyond the fractal dimension.
-But unlike fractal curvatures, they can be computed explicitly for random sets (at least in some cases).
-Even more importantly, they can be estimated well from the finite approximations, see Remarks~\ref{rem:speed} and \ref{rem:speed2} for a discussion of the speed of convergence of $r^{Dn}\E V_k(F_n)$ and $r^{Dn}\E V_k(C_n)$ as $n\to\infty$, and see Remark~\ref{rem:simu} for a practical demonstration.
+Just as fractal curvatures, they clearly carry geometric information beyond the fractal dimension, but unlike them, they can be computed explicitly for random sets (at least in some cases).
+Even more importantly, they can be estimated well from the finite approximations, see Remarks~\ref{rem:speed} and \ref{rem:speed2} for a discussion of the speed of convergence of $r^{Dn}\E V_0(F_n)$ and $r^{Dn}\E V_0(C_n)$ as $n\to\infty$, and see Remark~\ref{rem:simu} for a practical demonstration.
 Hence the functionals may serve as robust and efficient geometric descriptors in applications and may e.g.\ help to distinguish different geometric structures of the same fractal dimension.
-It is an aim of future research to develop this ``box counting'' approach further to work for general (random) fractals.
+It is an aim of future research to develop this ``box counting'' approach {to geometric functionals} further to work for general (random) fractals. {In view of the fast convergence of these functionals it is another intriguing question whether a similar speed of convergence can be expected for the percolation probabilities of $F_n$.} {The functionals $\osV_k(F)$ describe first order properties of the random set $F$ in a sense that can be made precise: for $p>M^{-d}$, the almost sure convergence, as $n\to\infty$, of the random variables $r^{n(D-k)} V_k(F_{n})$ to some limit random variable $Z^k_\infty$ can be shown, and the limit of expectations $\osV_k(F)$ appears as the expectation of this limit variable $Z^k_\infty$.
+Moreover, the functionals $\osV_k(F)$ turn out to determine essentially the covariance structure and also higher moments of the limit variables $Z^k_\infty$.
+We discuss these results further in \cite{KW20}.} \paragraph{Outline.} The remainder of this article is organized as follows.
+In Section~\ref{sec:2}, we describe fractal percolation as a random self-similar set and introduce some notation and basic concepts.
+In Section~\ref{sec:3}, we study in detail the approximation of $F$ by the sets $F_n$, and in Section~\ref{sec:5} the approximation by the sets $C_n$.
+In both cases we prove first a general formula for arbitrary dimensions (Theorems~\ref{thm:Vk-limit-general} and \ref{thm:Zk-limit-general2}) which we then use to compute the limit functionals in $\R$ and $\R^2$.
+A careful analysis of the model in $\R$ is essential for the computations in $\R^2$.
+Additionally, it is necessary to understand the intersection of two independent copies of $F$ in $\R$, the analysis of which also provides a new point of view on the lower bound for $p_c$ in \eqref{eq:pc-bounds} obtained in \cite{CCD88}, see Remark~\ref{rem:K1capK2}.
+In the course of the proofs not only explicit expressions for the limit functionals are derived but also exact formulas for the $n$-th approximations, see in particular Remarks~\ref{rem:speed} and \ref{rem:speed2}. {Following another idea in the physics literature \cite{Knuefing05,MeckeSchoenhoefer15}, these formulas are also used to derive in Remark~\ref{rem:subdim} the \emph{fractal subdimensions} and the exact associated \emph{amplitudes} for this model, which is an alternative approach to refined information about fractal sets beyond fractal dimension.}